OpenMarch/OpenMarch/README.md

 # OpenMarch
-[**OpenMarch**](https://www.openmarch.com/) is an open source drill writing software built on web app frameworks.
-OpenMarch is an open source drill writing software built on web app frameworks running in Electron.js so that it can be a cross-platform desktop app.
+[**OpenMarch**](https://www.openmarch.com/) is an open source drill writing software built on web app frameworks running in Electron.js so that it can be a cross-platform desktop app.

 ## What can **OpenMarch** do?
 See [openmarch.com](https://www.openmarch.com/) for current status and a video example